Russell Amos has been a

 prosecutor with the Clackamas County District Attorney’s Office for the

-last eleven years during which he has prosecuted cases that include
+last 11 years, during which he has prosecuted cases that include drug

-drug crimes, property crimes, domestic violence, child abuse, and sex
+crimes, property crimes, domestic violence, child abuse, and sex abuse.

-abuse.
-For the last five years Amos has been prosecuting
+For the last five years, Amos has been prosecuting felony person crimes

-person crimes which primarily include cases involving the physical and
+that primarily include cases involving the physical and sexual abuse of

 High-Tech Crime Training Specialist in the High-Tech Crime Training